 Day 9 A long drive to the west will take us over the Anti Atlas, into the Sous Valley and on to Agadir.
 Initially we will keep our eyes open for various larks by the roadside and for Southern Grey Shrike and Eurasian Hoopoe.
 In the Sous Valley we could see Black-shouldered and Black Kites, Cirl Bunting and Spanish Sparrow, although there is little likelihood now of the very rare Tawny Eagle and Dark Chanting-goshawk.
 Over the town of Taroudannt there may be Pallid and Little Swifts.
 Three nights in Agadir.

 Day 10 We will head north, stopping firstly at a beach where there will be Lesser Black-backed Gulls of two races, Audouin's Gulls and a few Yellow-legged Gulls and where we have often seen a skua or two offshore, and then at Cap Rhir for a seawatch, primarily for shearwaters and skuas.
-We will continue north to Tamri to search in the scrub and fields adjacent to the coast for Northern Bald Ibis.
+We will continue north to Tamri to search in the scrub and fields adjacent to the coast for Bald Ibis.
 We should also see Moussier's Redstart here.
 If we see the ibises with time to spare we will return south to the Oued Sous estuary.

 Day 11 South of Agadir is the famous Oued Massa.
 In the nearby agricultural areas we will look primarily for Black-crowned Tchagra and also for Common Quail, Laughing Dove, Spotless Starling, Moussier's Redstart and migrants.
-We will have another chance for Plain Martin and, with some luck we may see Black-bellied Sandgrouse.
+We will have another chance for Plain Martin and, with some luck; we may see Black-bellied Sandgrouse.
 At the Oued Massa itself we will have another opportunity to find Black-crowned Tchagra and Common Cranes may be present.
 Later in the day we will return north to explore the Oued Sous estuary, which is alive with birds.
-Numerous waders may include Black-winged Stilt and Kentish Plover, whilst the gulls can include Audouin's, Mediterranean and Slender-billed Gulls.
+Numerous waders might include Black-winged Stilt and Kentish Plover, whilst the gulls can include Audouin's, Mediterranean and Slender-billed Gulls.
 Eurasian Spoonbill, Greater Flamingo and Osprey also occur.
 In the evening we plan to look for Red-necked Nightjar but, because of the proximity of the King's palace, this is sometimes not possible!